beeware/voc/README.rst

 Contributing
 ------------

+To get started with contributing to VOC, head over to the `wiki`.

 If you experience problems with VOC, `log them on GitHub`_.
 If you want to contribute code, please `fork the code`_ and `submit a pull request`_.